Nammm-1/Project504/documentation.md

 - `@admin_required`: Limits access to admin users
 - `@staff_required`: Limits access to staff and admin users
 - `@role_required(*roles)`: Generic decorator that accepts a list of allowed roles
+- `@require_2fa`: Ensures Two-Factor Authentication is completed for critical routes

+### Two-Factor Authentication (2FA)

+The system implements a robust Two-Factor Authentication system using PyOTP and QRCode:

+1. **Setup Process**:
+   - Admin-created accounts are prompted to set up 2FA on first login
+   - Users can scan a QR code with an authenticator app (Google Authenticator, Authy, etc.)
+   - Manual entry option is available for environments where QR scanning is not possible
+   - Setup requires verification with a valid TOTP code

+2. **Verification Process**:
+   - After password verification, users with 2FA enabled must enter a 6-digit TOTP code
+   - Failed attempts are tracked and limited for security
+   - Critical administrative actions require fresh 2FA verification

+3. **Management**:
+   - Administrators can reset 2FA for users if needed
+   - User account details show 2FA status (enabled/verified)

+### Account Lockout Protection

+The system includes an account lockout mechanism to prevent brute force attacks:

+1. After three consecutive failed login attempts, the account is locked for 30 seconds
+2. A countdown timer is displayed to the user indicating when they can try again
+3. The lockout automatically expires after the timeout period
+4. Login attempts during the lockout period are rejected with appropriate messages
+5. Lockout status is stored in the database for persistence across server restarts

 ## Key Features